 🥣 Step-by-Step Instructions

-Whisk together 1 egg yolk, 1 teaspoon dijon mustard, 1 teaspoon fresh lemon juice, and ¼ teaspoon salt in a small-medium bowl.
+Whisk together 1 egg yolk, 1 teaspoon dijon mustard, 1 teaspoon fresh lemon juice, and ¼ teaspoon kosher salt in a small-medium bowl.
 I like to use a glass bowl so you can really see what is happening.

 In a measuring cup with a spout, combine 1 tablespoon truffle oil and ¾ cup neutral oil.
 Very slowly, begin to drip the oil into the bowl with the egg mixture, whisking constantly and vigorously.
-You are making an emulsion, and emulsions are very tricky.
-At the beginning, you must literally add the oil drop by drop, making sure it is incorporated before adding more.

 The mixture will thicken and lighten little by little at first, and then faster and faster.